AMSUCF/Electronic-Literature/syllabus.md

 Each week, plan on following following instructions in online modules regarding readings and online exercises.
 Each module will be divided into three sections:

 - **Weekly readings.** Complete this combination of primary and secondary texts prior to engaging with the rest of the module.
 The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
 - **Analysis.** A combination of prerecorded lectures, recommended readings and viewings, and annotations from the instructor for reflection.
-In addition, optional live sessions will offer opportunities to gather for group discussion.
-Recordings will be available after all optional live sessions.
+Some weeks feature additional guest speakers and additional recommended readings to accompany their conversations.
 - **Discussion.** A weekly discussion will focus on progress towards the course paper, with opportunities to share and reflect upon the works with your peers.
 Discussions are required, and will be graded on completion.

 ---